UI text style guidelines

 Links

-Never surprise a user with where a link takes them.
-Use descriptive labels for links so users know where they're going and what they'll find if they select the link.
+Links help a user find additional information in an effort to achieve their goal.
+Always let a user know where an in-product link is going to take them.
+Use descriptive labels so users know what they'll find if they select the link.

 - Keep the link text brief while still providing enough context to convey where the link takes the user.